Chewy Gingerbread Cookies

-Why You'll Love These Chewy Gingerbread Cookies
+Why These are the Best Chewy Gingerbread Cookies

 They’re super chewy.
 They use all brown sugar and egg yolks to keep them extra chewy and give them the best “bite”.